thma/LtuPatternFactory/README.md

     ...
 }
 ```
-For efficiency reasons this solution may be okay, but from a designers perspective the solution lacks clarity as the required logic for accumlating the three counters is heavily entangled within one code block.
+For efficiency reasons this solution may be okay, but from a design perspective the solution lacks clarity as the required logic for accumulating the three counters is heavily entangled within one code block.
 Just imagine how the complexity of the for-loop will increase once we have to add new features like counting bytes, counting white space or counting maximum line width.

 So we would like to be able to isolate the different counting algorithms (*separation of concerns*) and be able to combine them in a way that provides efficient one-time traversal.